ImagineerNL/ComfyUI-Nvidia-Docker/README.md

 The `DISABLE_UPGRADES` environment variable is used to disable upgrades when starting the container (also disables USE_PIPUPGRADE).

-This option is disabled by default (set to `false`) as it is recommended to keep the UI up to date.
+This option is disabled by default (set to `false`) as it is recommended to keep the UI up to date (since it was decoupled from the core code).
 To enable its features, set `DISABLE_UPGRADES=true`.

 It is recommended to only use it on a fresh install of the container, as it will attempt to prevent Comfy and other Python packages from being upgraded outside of the WebUI.
+Any package update will have to be performed through the WebUI (ComfyUI Manager).

 ### 5.4.9.
 PREINSTALL_TORCH and PREINSTALL_TORCH_CMD